DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-teaching-challenge.md

 However, when pupils work with their peers it can give rise to behavioural issues, as pupils may get distracted or be unable to complete a task.
 Just as when introducing other classroom routines, teachers should anticipate and plan to avoid behavioural problems (Kern & Clemens, 2007).
 To promote on-task talk, Ms Silva can:

 - Outline behavioural expectations: Where appropriate share specific words to try to use, time limits and rules for turn taking.
 The EEF (2018) provide an example of rules for discussion.
-- Explain why these behaviours are important: If pupils know _why_ something is effective, they’re more likely to do it properly and be more motivated to do the hard thinking expected of them (Coe et al., 2014; EEF, 2017).
+- Explain why these behaviours are important: If pupils know _why_ something is effective, they're more likely to do it properly and be more motivated to do the hard thinking expected of them (Coe et al., 2014; EEF, 2017).
 - Check understanding: To succeed, pupils need to understand behavioural expectations and task instructions (Rosenshine, 2012).
 - Practise routines: Pupils become more automatic and fluent through practice, so Ms Silva can ensure pupils talk successfully by regularly practising talk routines (Rosenshine, 2012).